Common Causes of Truck Accidents

 - Rain – When rain first begins, it creates an oil slick on the roads.
 It also decreases visibility and increases stopping distances, increasing the likelihood of accidents.

-Established in 1990 by Mark Lanier, The Lanier Law Firm has offices in New York City, Houston and Los Angeles.
-We handle truck accident cases nationwide.
-Our personal injury attorneys have extensive experience helping truck accident victims.
+Established in 1990 by Mark Lanier, The Lanier Law Firm has extensive experience helping truck accident victims.
+Our legal team will work on your behalf to hold the responsible party accountable for your crash and fight for the compensation you need to recover from your injuries.
 Contact our truck accident lawyers today to schedule a free consultation.